Current Projects

 Baumann, E., Rosset, M., & Czerwinski, F. (2019, Mai).
 HINTS in a Global Context – Germany.
 Vortrag im Rahmen der HINTS Data Users Conference, 22.-23.
 Mai 2019, Bethesda, MD, USA.

 Baumann, E., Czerwinski, F. & Albrecht, M. (2019, Mai).
 HINTS Germany – Trendstudie zum Gesundheitsinformationsverhalten.
 Vortrag im Rahmen des 2.
 Internationalen Symposiums Gesundheitskompetenz: Forschung – Praxis – Politik, 2.-3.
-Mai 2019, Bielefeld
+Mai 2019, Bielef

-In current research, there is increasing evidence that mindfulness might be a protective factor against automatic, habitual, unconscious, and therefore often dysfunctional and harmful media use.
-In our project, we aim to test this empirically in multiple steps.
-In a first study, we surveyed participants of an eight-week mindfulness training (MBSR) before and after their course participation.
-The aim was to investigate whether participation in the training influenced smartphone and Internet use as well as the well-being of the participants.
-This way, we want to better understand how people can take advantage of the positive effects of new technologies and at the same time are not stressed by them.
-In a second study, we are currently investigating the connections between dispositional mindfulness, dysfunctional and automatic smartphone use as well as stress and well-being in a representative cross-sectional survey.
-Should mindfulness and its training prove to be a support for a more functional and less automated use of smartphones, our results could help to integrate mindfulness training more intensively into health care and media literacy training.
+In current research, there is increasing evidence that mindfulness is a protective factor against automatic, habitual, unconscious and therefore often dysfunctional and harmful media use.
+As part of this project, we tested this empirically in several steps.
+In two studies, we investigated whether participation in mindfulness training influences smartphone and Internet use and the well-being of participants, to better understand how people can take advantage of the positive effects of new technologies and at the same time not be stressed by them.
+In another study, we investigated the relationships between dispositional mindfulness, dyfunctional and automatic smartphone use, stress and well-being in a representative cross-sectional survey.
+We are currently working on further studies on this topic and on a literature review on mindfulness and media use

 Project management: Dr. Dorothée Hefner, Anna Freytag, M.A.